How to bet on tennis

 Of course, the Grand Slams get mainstream TV coverage, depending on your subscription.
-If you’re not aware already, you should know that online betting sites often have live streaming of tennis events.
+If you’re not aware already, you should know that the best online betting sites often have live streaming of tennis events.
 It’s easier to understand what’s happening in a match and bet accordingly when you can see the action live.

 Main tennis events to bet on

 Aside from a period of around a month at the end of the calendar year, there’s top-level tennis to bet on all the time.
 Find out more about the best tennis events to bet on with our guide.

 The four Grand Slams are the most prestigious and coveted titles in world tennis.
 They also have the highest prize funds and most ranking points for the best performers.

 Smart bettors can cash in betting on tennis Grand Slams as they generally serve up few surprises.
 As these are the most important tournaments for any male or female player on the pro circuit, the top stars always participate unless they are injured.
 They also plan their season around the Grand Slams, making sure to be on top form coming into the start of the tournament.

 Furthermore, men’s singles matches are played as best-of-five sets, which reduces the chances of an upset.
 It’s not uncommon to see an outsider pinch a set against a favourite, or even two sometimes, but three is a lot rarer.

 The extended match length also means players must be in top physical condition to last the course.
 Those with the best stamina have a better chance of clinching a final-set decider, should the score go to 2-2.